 We signed the paperwork and Evan had his title company contact me that same day.
 They were very helpful and answered all of my home selling questions.
 They understood the benefits of selling off-market and gave a lot of praise for the We Buy Houses process.

 Closing was a breeze.
 While I was happy with the amount of money I walked away with, the biggest relief was having the property off my hands.
 I distrusted We Buy Houses companies in the beginning, Dependable Homebuyers really impressed me and made it an easy transaction.
-I highly recommend you contact them if you’re looking for one of these we buy houses in Baltimore companies.
+I highly recommend you contact them if you’re looking to sell before fall.

 Dependable Homebuyers even helped me move out my father’s war memorabilia collection from the attic once it was sold.
 They told me that they always make fair offers and can buy on the seller’s terms.
 They have to buy at a discount in order to make a profit but I found their offer fair.
 To be honest I walked away with more money than I would have it I had listed with a real estate agent.